Caixetadev/cutez/README.md

 ## Introduction

 Welcome to our open-source link shortening application!
-Designed as a platform for practicing and showcasing the latest features of Next.js 13, our app offers a unique opportunity to explore cutting-edge web development techniques.
+Designed as a platform for practicing and showcasing the latest features of Next.js 13.
 With a focus on simplicity, efficiency, and innovation, we invite you to dive into the world of link shortening while experiencing the power of Next.js 13.
 Join us on this journey of learning and discovery as we harness the potential of modern web technologies to create a seamless and dynamic link shortener.

 ## Tools